sanity-io/hydrogen-sanity/packages/hydrogen-sanity/README.md

 ### Alternative: Cached queries using `loadQuery`

+**Best for**: Full control over preview mode behavior and loader integration (alternative to `query`/`Query`)

+- Manual loader integration with real-time Studio updates when preview mode is active
+- Uses `useQuery` hooks for client-side re-rendering with Sanity Studio

 Query Sanity's API and use Hydrogen's cache to store the response (defaults to `CacheLong` caching strategy).
-While in preview mode, `loadQuery` automatically bypasses the cache.
+When Sanity preview mode is active, `loadQuery` automatically bypasses the cache.

-> [!TIP]
-> You can use [Sanity TypeGen tooling](https://www.sanity.io/docs/sanity-typegen) to generate TypeScript definitions for your [GROQ](https://www.sanity.io/docs/groq) queries.

 Learn more about configuring [caching in Hydrogen](https://shopify.dev/docs/custom-storefronts/hydrogen/caching).